 This question is NOT an invitation to share your life story.
 It IS an opportunity to share a quick summary of your career, add key differentiating strengths and attributes, and sprinkle in a few personal details that display a holistic picture of yourself.

 Before you go into your next job interview…

 Prepare a one-minute overview that may include a few personal data points, such as where you’re from, your academic background, and your interests.
 Then briefly highlight your career path and any specific achievements or credentials that pertain to the job or that you feel will resonate.

 Here are a few examples of job interview answers to the question “Tell me about yourself…”

 This person jumps right into a quick summary and then immediately talks about their strengths that are aligned with the position:

 “I got my start in software working for a small startup, which has since been acquired and become a $2B industry leader in enterprise applications.
 I was regularly promoted from sales rep to my current VP role within 6 years.
 During that time, I earned my MBA.
 I was energized to hear that you were looking for someone to grow a high-performing sales organization, because aside from being a high-performing sales person, my main strengths lie in team motivation and leadership and strategic planning.
 Please let me know if you’d like me to expand or if I’ve left anything out that would be of interest to you.”

 Regional Healthcare Operations Manager

-“For the last 15 years, I’ve been the regional operations manager for a five-hospital network managing multi-million-dollar budgets and overseeing 100 staff.
+“Most recently, I’ve been the regional operations manager for a five-hospital network managing multi-million-dollar budgets and overseeing 100 staff.
 I also stay actively involved in my community through board roles and hands-on service.”